ukn/newrelic-plugin-agent/README.rst

           - database_name_1
           - database_name_2

-If your MongoDB server requires authentication, you must provide both admin credentials and database level credentials and the stanza is formatted as a nested array:
+If your MongoDB server requires authentication, you must provide both admin credentials and database level credentials (or use delegated authentication as explained later) and the stanza is formatted as a nested array:

 ::